-University of Pennsylvania in Philadelphia, PA
+University of Pennsylvania

-Ranked sixth in the nation in internal medicine according to U.S. News & World Report in 2015, Penn Medicine's Department of Medicine offers 12 academic divisions, including cardiology.
-Penn Medicine offers residency in cardiovascular surgery in the divisions of cardiovascular surgery and general thoracic surgery.
-The program, based on clinical research and application of surgical techniques, gives residents and fellows the chance to study in all three subspecialties of cardiovascular surgery, including adult cardiac, general thoracic and congenital heart surgery.
-Penn Medicine also offers a 3-year Cardiovascular Disease Fellowship program in which the third year is based on the fellow's specific interests within the field of cardiovascular medicine.
+The University of Pennsylvania in Philadelphia was ranked 8th on U.S. News & World Report's 2017 list of the best national universities.
+It also received a 4th-place ranking for its internal medicine program.
+Penn Medicine's residencies in cardiovascular surgery give residents the chance to apply surgical techniques in all three subspecialities of cardiovascular surgery, including adult cardiac, general thoracic, and congenital heart surgery.
+Penn Medicine also offers a 3-year Cardiovascular Disease Fellowship in which the third year is based on a fellow's specific interests within the field of cardiovascular medicine.

-Top Universities with Good Cardiology Programs
+Top Cardiology Programs

-|University of Alabama-Birmingham||The university offers six research programs for cardiology fellows, including those in cardiovascular MRI research and nuclear cardiology research.||Birmingham, AL|
+|University of Alabama-Birmingham||Birmingham, AL||Offers six research programs for cardiology fellows, including those in cardiovascular MRI research and nuclear cardiology research|

-|University of Michigan||The university placed 7th on U.S. News & World Report's 2015 list of best schools with internal medicine programs.||Ann Arbor, MI|
+|University of Michigan||Ann Arbor, MI||Placed 6th on U.S. News & World Report's 2017 list of the best schools with internal medicine programs|

-|University of Rochester||The Aab Cardiovascular Research Institute uses new technologies, treatments and diagnostic tests.||Rochester, NY|
+|University of Rochester||Rochester, NY||The Aab Cardiovascular Research Institute uses new technologies, treatments, and diagnostic tests|

-|University of Texas Southwestern Medical Center||Cardiologists at the center treat about 600 patients each month.||Dallas, TX|
+|University of Texas Southwestern Medical Center||Dallas, TX||Offers cardiology services to around 600 patients each month|

-|University of Washington||In 2015, U.S. News & World Report ranked the university 8th on its list of best schools with internal medicine programs.||Seattle, WA|
+|University of Washington||Seattle, WA||For 2017, U.S. News & World Report ranked the university 7th on its list of best schools with internal medicine programs|

-|Yale University||Students have access to four research centers, such as the Yale Cardiovascular Research Center and the Yale Translational Imaging Research Center.||New Haven, CT|
+|Yale University||New Haven, CT||Students have access to four research centers, such as the Yale Cardiovascular Research Center and the Yale Translational Imaging Research Center|